bandlab/Guide/streaming_kit/accessories_for_mobile_live_streaming.md

 # Accessories for Mobile Live Streaming

-At Chew, we're big fans of cutting out the production grade equipment and streaming right from a mobile device like iPhone.
-Modern phones have HD cameras and enough power to encode and stream live video with no need for external kit.
+At Chew, we're big fans of cutting out the production grade equipment and streaming right from a smartphone or other mobile device.
+Modern smartphones have HD cameras and enough power to encode and stream live video with no need for external kit.
 However, here's a few accessories we've found useful while streaming from mobile devices.

 ## External Audio/Microphones